Clevis Murray has been working on his game, hoping to improve his chances of making the NBA—as a journalist, not a player.

 The Suffolk senior got a bit closer to his goal this summer, gaining valuable experience covering pro hoops on a daily basis as a sports writer for the Arizona Republic.

-“I’m always looking for ways to better myself,” said Murray.
-“This opportunity helped me to gain hands-on experience at a high level.”
+“This opportunity helped me to gain hands-on experience at a high level,” said Murray.

 He reported on the Phoenix Mercury of the WNBA, the Phoenix Suns’ pre-draft workouts, and the NBA Summer League in Las Vegas for Arizona’s largest daily newspaper.